You are welcome whether widowed, divorced, separated, single or you have a non-camping partner.

 Remember that all the members that you will meet have been in the exact same situation and will make every effort to make you feel welcome and enjoy yourself.

-When you have chosen a meet that you would like to attend you call the host and advise that you are attending and that you are a new member on your first meet.
+When you have chosen a meet that you would like to attend you book with the campsite and then call the host and advise that you are attending and that you are a new member on your first meet.
 Many of the meet hosts are regularly hosting meets and very used to helping new members and ensuring that your experience is an enjoyable and happy one.

 We are a very friendly and informal club so why not join us and explore new places with new friends.